What's New in 2019

-With the recent change in administration, there have been new policies for the marketplace in 2018 and beyond.
-Below is a summary of the changes with links to updated or new Frequent Asked Questions (FAQs).
+There are new policies for the marketplace in 2019 and beyond.
+Below is a summary of the changes with links to updated or new Frequently Asked Questions (FAQs).

-- The Tax Cuts and Jobs Act that was signed into law in December 2017 reduced the tax penalty for not complying with the ACA’s individual responsibility requirement to $0 beginning in 2019.
-That means that federal law still requires you to have minimum essential coverage for 2018, or risk paying the penalty if you do not qualify for an exemption from the coverage requirement.
-See this FAQ on the current policy around the individual mandate.
+- Individual Mandate Penalty: The Tax Cuts and Jobs Act that was signed into law in December 2017 eliminated the tax penalty for not complying with the ACA’s individual responsibility requirement in 2019.
+The law still requires individuals to have minimum essential coverage, but those who fail to obtain coverage and do not qualify for an exemption will no longer be required to pay a penalty after 2018.
+See this FAQ on the current policy regarding the individual mandate.

-- Shorter open enrollment period: the open enrollment period for federally facilitated marketplaces (FFM) begins November 1, 2017 and ends December 15, 2017.
-This means new and returning consumers must apply for marketplace coverage by Friday, December 15, 2017 for coverage to start January 1, 2018.
+- Short Open Enrollment Period: The open enrollment period for federally facilitated marketplaces (FFM) begins November 1, 2018 and ends December 15, 2018.
+This means new and returning consumers must apply for marketplace coverage by Saturday, December 15, 2018 for coverage to start January 1, 2019.
 After December 15th, consumers can only enroll if they qualify for a special enrollment period.
-State-based marketplaces may have longer open enrollment periods so please check with your marketplace.
-See this FAQ on open enrollment.
+Some state-based marketplaces may have longer open enrollment periods.

 - Past Due Premiums: Insurers may require individuals with past premiums due for coverage within the prior 12 months to pay these past-due premiums before enrolling into coverage for a new year.
 This applies to both open enrollment and special enrollment periods.